peter-meehan-domokos/perfect-square/README.md

 ### Display Optimsations

-Its very important in dataviz that space is used effectively.
-In this implementation, the number of rows and columns will always be optimised according to two factors: (a) the number of charts, and (b) the aspect ratio of the display.
+The number of rows and columns is dynamically optimised, see [calcNrColsAndRows](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/helpers.js), according to two factors: (a) the number of charts, and (b) the aspect ratio of the display.

 ### Performance Optimisation

-#### List (Virtualised) Rendering
+#### 1. Virtualised Rendering

+Only the datapoints on screen are rendered and this is updated on every zoom event, see [isChartOnScreenCheckerFunc](https://github.com/peter-meehan-domokos/perfect-square/blob/main/app/components/perfect-square-visual/helpers.js).

-#### Semantic zoom
+#### 2. Semantic zoom

+We take advantage of what visual science tells us about the level of detail that the human eye can see at specifc distances and object sizes, and combine it with knowledge of the number of datapoints to display and the container size, to ensure that no unneccesarry elements are rendered.
+This means there can be thousands of datapoints on screen, or just a few, and in all cases, a similar number of dom elements will be rendered, keeping performance optimal throughout.
+See Levels Of Detail table further up.

-#### D3 enter-update-exit
+#### 3. D3 enter-update-exit pattern

+We make use od D3s in-built optimsation capabilities throughout all functions that render elements.
+This ensures elements are reused where possible, or discarded when appropriate.
+It also avoids the need for complex logic to handle dom updates, leaving it to D3s in-built methods.

-#### React optimisations
+#### 4. React optimisations

+The component life-cycle is untilised at various points to avoid unneccessary udpates.
+Ther eis scope to improe this further, as the data is currently being updated by calling the entire layout function on updates that only require one change, such as the gridX and gridY positions.
+This is a candidate for memoisation, and more targeted object put into the useEffect dependencies array.

-#### Fetch Optimisations (not done yet)
+#### 5. Fetch Caching

-I will optimise the fetch for ds, by only loading the mean and std dev values for each datapoint when nr ds > 1000.
-Because we know that the levelOfDetail will start as 0 (ie the new 1) anyway
+The useFetch hook caches the data.

+A further option, when handling a much larger number of datapoints eg many thousands, is to optimise the fetch, by only requiring the mean value and standard deviation for each datapoint.
+We know that with a large number of datapoints, the levelOfDetail will start as 0 and so the mean is all that is required, until the user zooms in or selects a datapoint.

 ## Responsiveness

-Not fully testes on devices, not touch, sizes are ok, but non-chrome browsers not

-## Some Known Issues

- - zoom ctrls zoom from 0,0 not centre...(note: if we go from centre, then need to adjust the isChartOnScreenChecker function)
- - BUG - zooming out with - can override translate extent, so need to put in a check for these bounds,
- - if user selects a chart whilst force is running, need to cut smoothly to the end position of the simulation before zooming in
+The grid and the content is already optimised for the container size and number of datapoints to display (see earlier).
+In additon, the description is hidden in smaller container sizes, with a button to slide it in.
+Another option is to hide the controls in a similar way.

 ## More functionality coming soon

    - A similarity score based on machine learning clustering of similar datapoints, visualised through the force-directed network.

-   - Hover or tap the bars for an info popup/tooltip
+   - Drilling down into bars (ie measures or dimensions)

    - Run an animation to see progress unfold alongside other info or videos (eg as part of a larger dashboard)

-   - Remove auto-ordering of bars to make tracking particular bars easier ( but tracking the overall shape becomes harder)

    - Colour variations for each bar in each quadrant to aid individual tracking without having to lose the auto-ordering